Obi-Wan Kenobi (miniseries): Accolades

 By May 2022, Disney and Lucasfilm had decided not to submit the series for consideration at the 74th Primetime Emmy Awards because to meet the Academy of Television Arts & Sciences's criteria they would have to make all of the series' episodes available to Academy voters by June 15, 2022, which would require the final two episodes of the series to be released early.

-Moses Ingram
+Moses Ingram casting controversy

-For her role as Reva Sevander, Moses Ingram received hundreds of direct messages on Instagram containing death threats and racist abuse which she revealed examples of on May 31, 2022.
+For her role as Reva Sevander, Moses Ingram said she received hundreds of direct messages on Instagram containing death threats and racist abuse which she revealed examples of on May 31, 2022.
 This prompted Disney and her colleagues, including Ewan McGregor, to defend her.
-McGregor, in a video posted to the official Star Wars social media accounts, called the abusive messages "horrendous" and said that "if you’re sending her bullying messages, you’re no Star Wars fan in my mind".
+McGregor, in a video posted to the official Star Wars social media accounts, called the abusive messages "horrendous" and said that "if you're sending her bullying messages, you're no Star Wars fan in my mind".
+Ingram went on to win a Saturn Award for her performance as Reva.

 Documentary special

-In August 2022, Disney announced the documentary special Obi-Wan Kenobi: A Jedi’s Return which premiered on September 8, 2022, Disney+ Day.
+In August 2022, Disney announced the documentary special Obi-Wan Kenobi: A Jedi's Return which premiered on September 8, 2022, Disney+ Day.
 The documentary explores the making of the series, and the returns of Obi-Wan Kenobi and Anakin Skywalker.

+Comic miniseries

+In June 2023, StarWars.com announced that the comic miniseries Star Wars: Obi-Wan Kenobi would adapt the series and was written by Jody Houser and published by Marvel Comics.
+The series began in September 2023.